tufts-tsp/tmnt/docs/source/overview.md

 ![menu](img/tmnt_ui_mockup_menu.jpg)

 As the user makes threat model edits, the system representation will be updated, and the user will be able to save and export the threat model as YAML files linking system components to identified threats and controls.
 Additionally, user interactions are logged by the UI and given to the Natural Suggestion Engine so it can provide recommendations based on user focus, as well as what they historically have focused on (and not focused on) to provide suggestions that allow the user to create a robust threat model.

-#### Notes from End of Spring 2024

-other

-- type annotation for different python versions (generic list type works currently with python 3.11, but would be better to have lists of specific types)
-- property getters/setters missing in various places
-- enforce unique controls, implement control catalog
-- remove_introduction, remove_detection_method in Weakness

-update yaml/documentation

-- required_skills, required_resources in Threat should be lists of dicts, not strings
-- conditions in Weakness should be something else
-- mitigations is list of dict for weakness and list of str for threat
-- change description to desc
-- add_elem/remove_elem removed in component
-- required attributes for Control
-- added related attr for Control